 Argentine bonds rise after government unveils debt revamp framework

-BUENOS AIRES, Sept 20 (Reuters) - Argentine bond prices rose and risk spreads tightened on Friday after the government submitted a debt renegotiation framework bill to Congress the night before, lending some clarity to how the country will respond to its latest financial crisis.
+BUENOS AIRES, Sept 20 (Reuters) - Argentine bond prices rose and risk spreads tightened on Friday after the government submitted a debt renegotiation framework bill to Congress the night before, lending some clarity to how Argentina will respond to its latest financial crisis.

+"The presentation of the debt bill increased expectations among investors, hence the positive reaction in the bond market despite the fact that they still do not know if they will have the necessary political support to implement the plan," said Gustavo Ber, head of local consultancy Estudio Ber.

+The peso closed 0.16% weaker at 56.67 per dollar, ending the week down 0.92%.
+The currency was pounded 25% lower last month when business-friendly President Mauricio Macri performed poorly in the Aug.
+11 primary, clearing the way for a likely victory by Peronist Alberto Fernandez in the Oct.
+27 general election.

-President Mauricio Macri's administration said last month it would renegotiate terms of local and international sovereign bonds, after a sharp crash in the peso currency in August left the country teetering on the edge of default.
+Macri's administration said last month it would renegotiate terms of local and international sovereign bonds, after a sharp crash in the peso currency in August left Argentina teetering on the edge of default.

 The draft law reviewed by Reuters seeks to avoid a legally messy restructuring by including collective action clauses, which require amendments made to a single series of bonds be approved by holders of 75% of the capital.
 The remaining 25% of holders would then be obliged to accept the restructuring terms.